EBFMM/Penetration-Test-Demo/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of network service vulnerabilities and their impact on system security.
 - Proficiency in utilizing Metasploit for exploiting SMB vulnerabilities and gaining system access.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to execute comprehensive penetration tests and simulate real-world attacks on network services.
 - Enhanced skills in assessing network services and identifying critical security vulnerabilities.

 ### Tools Used